majadirks/sbgrader2/README.md

 * The file sample_classperiod_lts.ltdat contains some sample learning targets

 ## Known Issues
-If a learning target description contains a newline character, the LT cannot be correctly saved to or read from a file.
+* If a learning target description contains a newline character, the LT cannot be correctly saved to or read from a file.
+* I started trying to integrade this code with my district's Student Information System, but never completed that chunk of the project.

 ## References
 A useful reference on Standards Based Grading is the book *Classroom Assessment and Grading That Work* by Robert J. Marzano (2006).
+A thoughtful reference is the book *Grading for Equity* by Joe Feldman (2018), which argues for an SBG-like system as more equitable than the traditional American grading system.

 ## Acknowledgements
 I would like to thank Ed Orsini for his help, feedback, and encouragement throughout this course.